 Fortunately, there is a way to enforce a child support order if this happens to you.
-In this blog post, our child support lawyer team shares what you can do if your ex-partner fails to pay child support.
+In this blog post, our child support lawyer team shares what to do when your ex refuses to pay child support and how California courts can help ensure you receive the support you’re owed.

 Child Support Order